esugis/AgedBrainSYSBIO/README.md

 To clone repository to your local machine use the following command:
 git clone https://github.com/esugis/AgedBrainSYSBIO.git
 By default the project will be cloned to the folder "AgedBrainSYSBIO".
 The following project structure will be created:
 AgedBrainSYSBIO
-AgedBrainSYSBIO
 							|── README.md
               |── data
-              │   |── adn
+                  |── adn
               │   |── allenbrain
               │   |── epistasis
               │   |── gwas